open-mmlab/playground/label_anything/readme.md

 After that, go to Settings and click Add Model to add the OpenMMLabPlayGround backend inference service.
 Set the URL for the SAM backend inference service, enable Use for interactive preannotations, and click Validate and Save.

-⚠If you can't execute successfully at this step, please check if you are using vit-h and re-execute the part you already skipped in step 2 and restart the SAM backend service.
+⚠If you can't execute successfully in this step, probably due to the long loading time of the model, which causes the connection to the backend to time out, please re-execute the part that has been skipped in step 2 and restart the SAM backend service.

 ![image](https://user-images.githubusercontent.com/25839884/233836727-568d56e3-3b32-4599-b0a8-c20f18479a6a.png)